Types of Degrees Soil Sciences Majors Are Getting

 |Hispanic or Latino||12|

-Soil Sciences appeals to people across the globe.
+Students from other countries are interested in Soil Sciences, too.
 About 3.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Soil Sciences Majors Make?